redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-virtual-machine-environment-using-instack.html.md

 ## Minimum System Requirements

 These are the minimum system requirements to follow this tutorial.
-If you want to deviate from the tutorial or increase the scailing of one or more overcloud nodes, you will need to ensure you have enough memory and disk space.
+If you want to deviate from the tutorial or increase the scaling of one or more overcloud nodes, you will need to ensure you have enough memory and disk space.

 *   At least (1) quad core CPU
 *   12GB memory.